 Metabolic Network and Their Evolution

-Metabolic Network: large systems of chemical reactions that serve two main purposes:
+Metabolic Networks are large systems of chemical reactions that serve two main purposes:

 - convert sources of energy in the environment into forms of energy useful to an organism